NOMINATED FOR BEST PROTOTYPE

 Level Design

-At first, I tried planning the levels on paper to evaluate how the obstacles could be mixed together and how each of the player's ability could be used to overcome them.
-But as the production went on, I realized it was much easier to build the levels directly in the engine to test and adapt them as it went.
-It took me some time to adapt to Unreal as I'd rarely worked in this engine, but it gave me more experience to know how to work with it.
+At first, I tried planning the levels on paper to evaluate how the obstacles could be mixed together, and how each ability could be used to overcome them.
+But as the production went on, I realized it was much easier to build the levels directly in the engine and to test and change them as it went.
+It took me some time to adapt to Unreal as I'd rarely worked in this engine, but it taught me how to work with it.

 The goal was to design levels that could be solved with or without the abilities, but that would give different bonus scores to the player depending on how they would solve them.
 For example, not using their gadget would be harder and slower, meaning having less chance to finish the level in time, but give a score bonus to the player, whereas using their boost would mean being quicker and having more chance to finish the level in time.
 We also had to account for the number of collectibles taken in the score.